jlucaspains/sharp-cert-manager/readme.md

 ![Demo teams message](/docs/TeamsDemo.jpg)

 # Getting started
 The easiest way to get started is to run the Docker image published to [Docker Hub](https://hub.docker.com/repository/docker/jlucaspains/sharp-cert-manager/general).
 Replace the `SITE_1` parameter value with a website to monitor.
-To add other websites, just add parameters `SITE_n` where `n` is a integer.
+To add other websites, just add parameters `SITE_n` where `n` is an integer.

 ```bash
 docker run -it -p 8000:8000 \